JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes done

-in the little box
+NS: in the little box
 defining the texture
 there is a place called new open

 JR: yes

-and a funny icon in front
+NS: and a funny icon in front
 the little icon in front
 is used to select already uploaded textures

 JR: ah yes picked the one from the list

-so click that
+NS: so click that
 you get a lit of textures you  added list and you select the one to use

 JR: and i wire color into base color and there it is

-exactly
+NS: exactly
 and you box should be textured

 JR: now when i export that to DAE will it retain that texture?

-no
+NS: no
 DAE is erratic with textures
 it should be possible but I've never had it work
 So one upload the box as DEA no textures

 JR: again in SL

-and the textures you used after and then texture it is SL
+NS: and the textures you used after and then texture it is SL

 JR: so given this texture can i see it on the UV and then adjust where the wrapping is?

-yes
+NS: yes
 we go back to the UV thing
 UV editing
 Here's a picture: